 Historically, we have not applied specific formulas to set compensation, however we have sought to benchmark our compensation programs against similarly situated companies.
-Beginning with compensation decisions in 2013, the compensation committee engaged Mercer to help benchmark the Company's payment practices against other companies in our performance-based and industry-based peer groups, as well as the general industry as a whole.
-The compensation committee also considered the specific conclusions and recommendations of the compensation consultant for long-term incentive plan stock grants awarded during 2014.
+As recently as 2014, the compensation committee engaged a compensation consultant to help benchmark the Company's payment practices against other companies in our performance-based and industry-based peer groups, as well as the general industry as a whole.